goblinfactory/talks-10-alternatives-to-akka/README.md

 - Respect `Retry-After` (e.g. `429`) as described here : https://github.com/App-vNext/Polly/issues/414
 - have not tested.
 Notes appear to suggest not yet available in .NET core?

+## Random notes

+- simulator should ideally simulate a server that can handle X requests per second, if requests come in faster than that the server should very quickly start responding longer and longer for each request and start giving errors.
+- most servers have a buffer for requests, and when that's full it's game over if the server is not smart enough to reply with 429.
+- need to be able to model the behaviours we're most likely going to encounter, which is a combination of the above, as well as smarter partners whos services will return 429's.

 ## The acceptance test